Records Transfer Procedures

 and review of the transfer documentation.

-Documentation includes an accurate file list and supporting covering letter.
+Documentation required includes an accurate file list of the material you wish to transfer.
 Instructions for

 completing the file list can be obtained by contacting the email address below.